The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Steven Spielberg.
 Perf.
 Harrison Ford, Sean Connery, Alison Doody.
 Paramount, 1989.

 Synopsis: The third in the series, Indiana Jones (Harrison Ford) sets off to find the Holy Grail with his father (Sean Connery).
 Indiana highlights the role of the library and research during a classroom scene within the first 15 minutes of the film.
-And within the first 30 minutes, he visits a local library in Venice — converted from a church — which includes a funny scene with an uncredited reel librarian, an older white man.
+And within the first 30 minutes, he visits a local library in Venice — converted from a church — which includes a funny scene with an uncredited reel librarian.
 The power of the library stamp!

 Role Call: Uncredited male—Comic Relief (male)